05 — Making It Beautiful

 The Starting Point

-Phase 1: Kill the Borders
+Phase 1: Cutting the Borders

 Fix: set gPlttBufferUnfaded[0] to match the window fill color after loading palettes.
 The backdrop becomes invisible.